Southern Cross railway station: 2000s: Redevelopment

-2010s: Additional platforms

-As part of the Regional Rail Link project an extra two platforms (15/16) were constructed and opened in December 2013.
-These are divided into 15a, 15b, 16a and 16b.
-They are often used for Gippsland Services, and the lines that use the RRL tracks to Sunshine (Geelong, Ballarat and Bendigo lines).
-These platforms allow trains to avoid the North Melbourne Flyover, which is an inconvenience for trains as it has a maximum speed of 15 km/h, and has shown to cause abnormal wheel wear on the VLocity fleet, as confirmed by an independent report commissioned by V/Line in 2016 to find out the cause of the problem, which ultimately led to up to a month of cancellations of services.

 Water Tower Clock

 In May 2014, the historic Water Tower Clock was installed in the concourse of the station.
 The clock had originally been erected in 1882 at Flinders Street station, opposite the end of Elizabeth Street, atop a lattice tower about 60 ft high.
 In 1902 the clock was moved to Princes Bridge station, and in 1910 it was relocated again, to Spencer Street station, where it remained until it was removed as part of the station's redevelopment in the mid-1960s.
 The clock mechanism was given to Museum Victoria, but the characteristic turret that housed the clock was sold to a scrap metal merchant.
 It was later rescued by private collectors, and the clock was returned to public ownership, being put on display in 1999 at the Scienceworks Museum, Spotswood.
 The clock was extensively restored before its return to Southern Cross, but the original mechanism remains in the collection of Museum Victoria.